How to Illustrate the Aging Formula in Excel using the IF Function (4 Methods)

 IF(E5>90,D5,0)

-This formula denotes that if the value of cell E5 is greater than 90, then it will return the value of cell D5 otherwise it returns zero.
-It actually means if the days passed are greater than 90, it returns the invoice amount otherwise it returns 0.
+If the value of cell E5 is greater than 90, it returns the invoice amount (cell D5); otherwise, it returns 0.

 << Go Back to Ageing | Formula List | Learn Excel